alovajs/alovajs.github.io/docs/resource/01-request-adapter/05-uniapp.md

 ### Request

 The usage method of the request is exactly the same as that used in the web environment.
-Already fully compatible with `uni.request`, you can specify [all configuration items] supported by `uni.request` in _config_ of method instance creation (https://uniapp.dcloud.net.cn/api/request/ request.html)
+Already fully compatible with `uni.request`, you can specify [all configuration items](https://uniapp.dcloud.net.cn/api/request/request.html) supported by `uni.request` in _config_ of method instance creation.

 ```html
 <tempate>